mnot/I-D/draft-nottingham-json-home.md

 Clients need to exercise care when using hints.
 For example, a naive client might send credentials to a server that uses the auth-req hint, without checking to see if those credentials are appropriate for that server.

 # IANA Considerations

-## HTTP Resource Hint Registry {#resource_hint_registry}

-This specification defines the HTTP Resource Hint Registry.
-See {{resource_hints}} for a general description of the function of resource hints.

-In particular, resource hints are generic; that is, they are potentially applicable to any resource, not specific to one application of HTTP, nor to one particular format.
-Generally, they ought to be information that would otherwise be discoverable by interacting with the resource.

-Hint names MUST be composed of the lowercase letters (a-z), digits (0-9), underscores ("_") and hyphens ("-"), and MUST begin with a lowercase letter.

-Hint content SHOULD be described in terms of JSON {{!RFC7159}} constructs.

-New hints are registered using the Expert Review process described in {{?RFC5226}} to enforce the criteria above.
-Requests for registration of new resource hints are to use the following template:

-* Resource Hint Name: \[hint name]
-* Description: \[a short description of the hint's semantics]
-* Specification: \[reference to specification document]

-Initial registrations are enumerated in {{resource_hints}}.

 ## Media Type Registration